andergisomon/iriv-io-modbus-tcp/README.md

 # iriv-io-modbus-tcp
-A WIP Modbus/TCP firmware for the Cytron IRIV IO.
+Rust Embassy Modbus/TCP firmware for the Cytron IRIV IO.
+Partially working, in development.

 <img src="./static/irivioc.jpg" height="300" alt="A picture of a disassembled Cytron IRIV IOC"/>